awsdocs/aws-certificate-user-guide/doc_source/authen-inlinepolicies.md

 ```

 **Note**
 This policy is available as an AWS managed policy in the AWS Management Console\.
-For more information, see [AWSCertificateManagerReadOnly](authen-awsmanagedpolicies.md#acm-read-only-managed-policy)\.
+For more information, see [AWSCertificateManagerReadOnly](security-iam-awsmanpol.md#acm-read-only-managed-policy)\.
 To view the managed policy in the console, go to [https://console\.aws\.amazon\.com/iam/home\#policies/arn:aws:iam::aws:policy/AWSCertificateManagerReadOnly](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AWSCertificateManagerReadOnly)\.

-## Full Access to ACM<a name="policy-acm-full-access"></a>
+## Full access to ACM<a name="policy-acm-full-access"></a>

 The following policy allows a user to perform any ACM action\.